kaist-cvml/CVML-lab.github.io/research/index.md

 ## Research Interests

 ### Generative AI
-We explore advanced **text-to-image**, **video**, and **3D generation** techniques with a strong focus on diffusion models, controllable generation, and efficiency.
+We study **text-to-image**, **video**, and **3D generation** with a focus on diffusion models, controllable generation, and efficiency.

-#### 1. Controllable & Training-free Text-to-Image Generation
+#### 1. Controllable & Training-free Generation
-- Developing methods to generate images from text or sketches without retraining the model
+- Generating images from text or sketches without retraining
-- Enabling fine-grained user control over the generation process
+- Providing fine-grained control over content and style

-#### 2. Efficient & Memory-Aware Diffusion Models
+#### 2. Efficient Diffusion Models
-- Reducing computation and memory usage in diffusion-based generative models
+- Reducing computation and memory requirements
-- Designing quantization and model compression strategies for high-speed generation
+- Applying quantization and compression for faster generation

-#### 3. 3D Generation and Editing
+#### 3. 3D Generation & Editing
-- Creating 3D content directly from text or images
+- Creating and editing 3D content from text or images
-- Providing editing controls for shape, texture, and style while preserving object identity

-#### 4. Hallucination Mitigation in Generative Models
-- Detecting and preventing hallucinated or factually incorrect outputs in generated images
-- Leveraging external knowledge or retrieval-based grounding to improve realism and reliability
+- Preserving object identity while enabling shape and texture changes

 ---